-- ★ Regular fire drills are carried out every six weeks, and the date and time the drill took place is recorded.
+- Regular fire drills are carried out every six weeks, and the date and time the drill took place is recorded.
 In the event of a fire, emergency exits are clearly marked in each room and all children would be taken to a safe assembly area.
 The assembly areas are shown on our evacuation plans on display in each of the nursery rooms.
 Different fire exits can be used to ensure that alternative escape routes are familiar to all staff and children.
-If we are not able to re-enter the building, all children and adults will be taken to Sparhawk First School on Sparhawk Avenue.
-Parents would be notified. - ★ In the event of a fire or other emergency which necessitates the evacuation of the building, the Room Manager who is responsible for the taking of the session's register will collect it and complete the roll call for their room and report it to the Nursery Manager.
-The Nursery Manager will be responsible for any other staff e.g. any extra visitors or non-nursery children.
+If we are not able to re-enter the building, all children and adults will be taken to a safe site. - Wroxham Road: Sparhawk First School on Sparhawk Avenue - Constitution Hill: Sparhawk First School on Sparhawk Avenue - White House Farm: The Farm Shop

+Parents would be notified.

+- ★ In the event of a fire or other emergency which necessitates the evacuation of the building, the Room Manager who is responsible for the taking of the session's register will collect it and complete the roll call for their room and report it to the Nursery Manager.
+The Nursery Manager will be responsible for any other staff e.g. Cook, plus any extra visitors or non-nursery children.
 A nominated member of staff will 'sweep' the building to make sure that all the rooms are empty. - ★ In the event of any other emergency or accident, an ambulance will always be contacted using the nursery telephone.
 The parent will be contacted straight after the initial telephone call.
 An adult will go with the child to hospital.
 Our numbers of staff will still cover the adult to child ratios. - ★ In the event of an emergency which would require the children to evacuate any outside play area, a member of staff would call "3,2,1, where are you?"
 Children are taught to run back to their carers at the sound of this chant.
 Children will then be taken to a safe place inside the building and the register taken to ensure they are all present.